falsidge/mocookies/README.md

 snowball + sugar + milk + beetroot -> Beet Icecream (maybe also chocolate)

-6 brick + 3 iron -> Cooktop
+wheat + egg + sugar + beetroot -> Beet Cake (four slices)

+wheat + egg + sugar + carrot -> Carrot Cake

-In the cooktop, you combine a base + filling + topping to get a food, ex. pastry dough + chocolate + sugar -> chocolate croissants
+pastry dough + chocolate + sugar -> chocolate croissants

-wheat + water + beet -> Beet Focaccia?
+pizza?

+---

-If I can find out how to make a "Pan" item return itself in recipes that use it, I can have this Pan item (stick + iron) used for certain recipes like Breaded Chicken (pan + egg + bread + chicken)...
+If I found out how to make a "Pan" item return itself in recipes that use it, I could have this Pan item (stick + iron) used for certain recipes like Breaded Chicken (pan + egg + bread + chicken)...

-pizza? chocolate croissants?

 genuinely no idea how mixins work, so I'll probably experiment with them in a blank project before trying to shoehorn them into this